 replaces the thing that was the first element of person, but y's string is still connected to what it was previously connected to, which is no longer part of the list person.
 So this does not change y at all.
-And if we THEN do it will not affect y.
+And if we THEN do "forename" -> hd(hd(person));

-'''

-"forename" -> hd(hd(person));

-'''